highchair/artinruins-com/_property/congdon-carpenter-building.md

 mostrecentimage: 2021-04-01

-imagescredit: 'Contributions by the John Hutchins Cady Research Scrapbooks Collection (<a href="//provlibdigital.org/islandora/object/islandora%3A6184" target="_blank">photo 1</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A5040" target="_blank">photo 2</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A6090" target="_blank">photo 3</a>) and the Rhode Island Photographs Collection (<a href="//provlibdigital.org/islandora/object/islandora%3A12752" target="_blank">photo 1</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A12401" target="_blank">photo 2</a> from the Providence Public Library, and the HABS/HAER collection of the Library of Congress'
+imagescredit: 'Contributions by the John Hutchins Cady Research Scrapbooks Collection (<a href="https://provlibdigital.org/islandora/object/islandora%3A6184">photo 1</a>, <a href="https://provlibdigital.org/islandora/object/islandora%3A5040">photo 2</a>, <a href="https://provlibdigital.org/islandora/object/islandora%3A6090">photo 3</a>) and the Rhode Island Photographs Collection (<a href="https://provlibdigital.org/islandora/object/islandora%3A12752">photo 1</a>, <a href="https://provlibdigital.org/islandora/object/islandora%3A12401">photo 2</a> from the Providence Public Library, and the HABS/HAER collection of the Library of Congress'

 #external:
 #  - source: 'Providence Journal (permalink)'